andresha20/SERVER-BACKEND-ASP.NET-SQL-Notes-application/README.md

 # DEVELOPMENT DATA:
 1. This is the backend built with ASP.NET and SQL for the Notes Application.
 Resources used:
-2. This backend is attached to the frontend  <a href="https://github.com/andresha20/CLIENT-FRONTEND-React" target="_blank"> Murad GitHub </a> repository.
+2. This backend is attached to the frontend  <a href="https://github.com/andresha20/CLIENT-FRONTEND-React" target="_blank">THIS</a> repository.

 # PACKAGES USED
 <ul>